 - a.
 A minimum 10% net gain in biodiversity for new development. - b.
 Protection of existing trees and planting new trees.
 Oaks, native species and trees that provide food for foraging fauna and people will be favoured over purely ornamental species. - c.
 Protecting new hedgerows and planting new hedgerows, preferably planted with native species that provide food for foraging fauna all year round. - d.
 Provision of linking green corridors that allow fauna to travel freely between habitats and micro habitats. - e.
 Creating better access for people to the countryside and to observe (but not disturb) natural habitats. - f.
 The creation of new water features or the improvement of banks of existing water features that rely upon natural process of water management not on chemical treatment. - g.
-Landscape buffers should wherever possible be mature trees that will provide screening at all times of year (including deciduous species). - h.
-New recreational spaces should make provision for native flora and fauna and should not be overly manicured and managed in a way that discourages increased biodiversity. - i.
-Natural management and planting of public areas and verges, for instance by replacing lawns with wildflower and varied grass species, will be supported. - j.
-Assistance for nesting birds and small mammals such as hedgehog routes, nesting boxes, bug hotels, bat roosting boxes, etc. will be supported in all applications. - k.
-New environmental and biodiversity provision should be accompanied by a management plan that will demonstrate how biodiversity will increase over the life of the proposed development.
+Landscape buffers in the form of mature trees wherever possible, that will provide screening at all times of year (including deciduous species). - h.
+New recreational spaces that make provision for native flora and fauna and are not overly manicured or managed in a way that discourages increased biodiversity. - i.
+Natural management and planting of public areas and verges, for instance by replacing lawns with wildflower and varied grass species. - j.
+Assistance for nesting birds and small mammals such as hedgehog routes, nesting boxes, bug hotels, bat roosting boxes. - k.
+A management plan for new environmental and biodiversity provision that demonstrates how biodiversity will increase over the life of the proposed development. - I. That major development results in 20% tree canopy coverage of the development site within 15 years of completion.

-CM7: Environment and biodiversity net gain
+CM7: Environment and Biodiversity